pournimaghude/ABAP-basics/README.md

 ## 🔹Structures, Tables, Views
 ### 1. Structure
 - A Structure is like a template or blueprint that groups related fields.
-- It does not store any data in the database.
-- Used in programs or function modules to temporarily hold data.
+- It does not store any data in the database, Used in programs or function modules to temporarily hold data.
-  **example :**  hold material number, description, and unit in one variable group without storing it permanently.
+- **example :**  hold material number, description, and unit in one variable group without storing it permanently.
   ```abap

   TYPES: BEGIN OF ty_material,